As impeachment war turns hot, Trump sounds partisan rallying cry

 But Trump took it as evidence that "Schiff is a fraud."

 "I think it's a scandal that he knew before," Trump said.
 "I'd go a step further.
-I think he probably helped write [the complaint], okay?"
+I think he probably helped write [the complaint], OK?"

 One of the whistleblower's attorneys said that's not true.

-"I can unequivocally state that neither any member of the legal team nor the whistleblower has ever met or spoken with Congressman Schiff about this matter," Mark Zaid said in a statement.
+"I can unequivocally state that neither any member of the legal team nor the whistleblower has ever met or spoken with Congressman Schiff about this matter," the lawyer, Mark Zaid, said in a statement.

-Even as Trump and Schiff went toe-to-toe from their respective ends of Pennsylvania Avenue — the boulevard separating the White House from the Capitol Building — the scope of the Ukraine scandal was spreading across Washington.
+Even as Trump and Schiff went toe-to-toe from their respective ends of Pennsylvania Avenue, the scope of the Ukraine scandal was spreading across Washington.

 Secretary of State Mike Pompeo acknowledged that he had been on the phone call with the leaders of the two nations, and the State Department inspector general huddled behind closed doors with congressional aides for a meeting described as "urgent."